ethicalADI/DS-SPPU-BE-IT/README.md

-### Deep Learning Assignments
+### Distributed Systems Assignments
-This repository contains assignments for the Deep Learning course.
+This repository contains assignments for the Distributed Systems course.